HoldenFolk/scanner-mobile-app/README.md

 #### 3. Configure the ANDROID_HOME environment variable

-The React Native tools require some environment variables to be set up in order to build apps with native code.
+The React Native tools require some environment variables to be set up to build apps with native code.

 1. Open the  **Windows Control Panel.**
 2. Click on  **User Accounts,**  then click  **User Accounts**  again